ecamp/ecamp-site/src/content/posts/2024-08-release.en.md

 </div>

-## Bugfixes und kleinere Verbesserungen
+## Bugfixes and small improvements

 - The most common bug when adding material with quantity has been fixed. [#5017](https://github.com/ecamp/ecamp3/pull/5017){.issuelink}
 - If you insert a long SBB/CFF/FFS link into the program, the user interface no longer breaks. [#5446](https://github.com/ecamp/ecamp3/issues/5446){.issuelink}